YunkaiZhang233/yunkaizhang233.github.io/_posts/2024-03-26-wacc-and-more.md

 **WACC** (officially pronounced "whack") is a simple variant of the While-like language family that appeared in a series of courses on program reasoning and verification at Imperial.
 The WACC Compiler project is one of the major group projects for the second year younglings in computing to overcome, and I am glad to say that we survived it with lots of fun and learning a lot.

 (FYI: I was credited as one of the bug hunters for the reference compiler script!)

-During development and after finishing the project, I came up with some super cool ideas, which I would be discussing later in this post and (hopefully!) eventually implement in this summer.
+During development and after finishing the project, I came up with some super cool ideas, which I would be discussing later in this post and (hopefully!) get to implement this summer.

-If you are not familiar with it, the task is to write a compiler for the _WACC Language_ manually (i.e. craft the scenes from the middle game, such as Abstract Syntax Tree and Intermediate Representation all on ourselves) with several internal milestones.
+If you are not familiar with it, the task is to write a compiler for the _WACC Language_ manually (i.e. craft the scenes from the middle game, such as Abstract Syntax Tree and Intermediate Representation all on ourselves, **integrated toolchains like LLVM are explicitly banned for the coursework**) with several internal milestones.

 The development was splitted into three stages: